Jhonve/DCL-DepthSynthesis/README.md

 - NVIDIA GPU, CUDA and CuDNN

 ### Acknowledgments
 Our code is developed based on [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation).
+We also thank [Synchronized-BatchNorm-PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for synchronized batchnorm implementation.